buape/kiai-legal/TOS.md

 6. Refund Policy

-    Kiai does not offer refunds for any purchases related to the Bot.
+    Kiai does not offer refunds for any purchases related to the Bot except for extreme situations that have been preapproved by Buape Studios.
 All transactions are final.
 If you have concerns about a purchase, please contact us at support@buape.com to discuss the issue.
 Any attempts to issue a chargeback against us will result in a permanent blacklist from our Services.

 7. Termination